motoki317/sc/README.md

 This is probably the most common use-case, and it is fine for most applications.
 But if you do not write it properly, the following problems may occur:

-- If the data flow is large, the cache stampede might occur.
+- If data flow is large, cache stampede might occur.
 - Accidentally using different keys for `Get()` and `Set()`.
 - Over-caching or under-caching by using inappropriate keys.